 6 credits.
 A full-time six-week professional experience in public elementary and middle school classrooms of cooperating schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.
-Prerequisite(s): EDU1401, EDU2401, EDU3401, EDU3405, EDU3426, PSY2002.
-Taken concurrently with EDU4353, PSY3031
+Prerequisite(s): EDU1401, EDU2401, EDU3405, EDU3426, PSY2002, PSY3031, and EDU3215 or EDU3315 Taken concurrently with EDU4353